Top 15 Venture Capital Firms for Information Technology Startups

 10. Elsewhere Partners

-Based in Austin, Elsewhere Partners is a growth capital firm that invests in B2B software companies located outside of traditional venture hubs.
-They partner with capital-efficient businesses that are ready to scale their operations.
+Elsewhere Partners is a growth capital firm based in Austin that invests in B2B software companies.
+They specifically look for businesses located outside of traditional venture hubs, providing capital to promising companies in underserved markets.

-Once you secure a growth round from a firm like Elsewhere Partners, managing your new capital is the next critical step.
-Rho’s platform offers integrated banking, corporate cards, and automated payments to help you deploy funds efficiently.
+Once you secure funding from a growth-focused partner like Elsewhere Partners, our integrated financial tools—including business banking, corporate cards, and automated bill pay—help you manage and deploy that capital efficiently.

 - Industries of focus: B2B Software, Information Technology, Internet